gappuser/qryptr/README.md

 ## software
 Q: How is encryption done?

-A: Using the arduino Crypto library, and documented in the code, according to the procedure described here with ECC curve25519:
+A: Using the arduino Crypto library, with 32 byte ECC curve25519 keys, using ChaChaPoly cipher.
+Documented in the code, according to the procedure described here:

 https://crypto.stackexchange.com/questions/101420/eccdh-direct-or-with-temporary-ecc-keypairs